matheusportela/matheusportela.github.io/_posts/2024-04-08-double-entry-bookkeeping-as-a-directed-graph.md

 | Bob     | Sold book          | 2024-02-01 | $20    | $70     |
 ```

 Did you notice how the transactions are related to each other?
-The $20 Alice spent is the same $20 Bob received.
-We know that but the system doesn't since we're not explicitly stating this relationship in our ledgers.
+The $20 Alice spent is the same $20 Bob received. _We_ know that, but the system doesn't, since we're not explicitly stating this relationship in our ledgers.
 It could be the case the Alice bought the book from Bob and Bob received the money from Charlie.
 We can't tell the difference when reading the ledgers.

 A first step in making this relationship explicit is to group related entries into a **transaction**.
 Let's add the `Transaction` column to our table: